sximba/springlab/README.md

 * URLs will not exceed 1000 characters
 * Titles will not exceed 300 characters
 * YouTube video IDs will remain 11 characters
+* Videos with missing attributes are not interesting

 These assumptions are not entirely necessary, model attributes can be changed to accomodate larger fields